 According to 2016 research, about 10–20% of people who receive treatment for Lyme disease develop chronic symptoms.

 People get Lyme disease if an infected tick bites them.
-Researchers are not sure why some people develop chronic Lyme disease, but they have
+Researchers are not sure why some people develop chronic Lyme disease, but they have several theories:

 - Some of the bacteria may survive the treatment and continue to cause symptoms.